Think you want to vote yes for Proposition B, but still have a few questions? Find answers below!

 - Who are the workers that make minimum wage?

 Minimum wage workers include health care workers, classroom aides, janitors, and servers at restaurants… hardworking people who put in an honest day’s work but struggle to get by.

 Prop B will impact over 677,000 Missourians.
 These workers include almost 170,000 working parents and over 100,000 seniors and near retirees, impacting over 260,000 Missouri children.

 - How does a minimum wage increase affect small businesses?

-Over 400 small business owners all across Missouri are supporting passage of Proposition B.
+600 small business owners (and counting!) all across Missouri are supporting passage of Proposition B.

 When a minimum wage worker gets a small raise, they spend that money locally, putting money directly into communities and the local economy.

 In fact, 29 other states have increased their minimum wage and in each one, unemployment went down and incomes went up.